morisliem/rhombus_ai_assessment/README.md

 - Backend directory contains django application.
 Detailed information about backend project can be access [here](./backend/README.md)
 - Frontend directory contains react application.
 Detailed information about frontend project can be access [here](./frontend/README.md)

-3. Prepare .env file for both backend and frontend
+3. Prepare `.env` file for both backend and frontend
 - Inside the `backend/.env` file, ensure all the environment variables mentioned [here](./backend/README.md#3-env-file-setup) are included.
 - Inside the `frontend/.env` file, ensure all the environment variables mentioned [here](./frontend/README.md#3-env-file-setup) are included.

-4. Build and start the containers
+4. Build and start the containers <br>
 Ensure docker application is running and open a terminal in the root directory (where the `docker-compose.yaml` is located) and run the following command:
 ```
 docker-compose up --build